What is Forging, its Applications, Types, and How it Works?

 Disadvantages

-1. Heavier and more powerful equipment is needed.
+1. We need heavier and more powerful equipment.

 2. Designing and manufacturing are critical.